History of Major League Baseball on NBC: 2000

 In 2000, NBC was caught in the dilemma of having to televise a first-round playoff game between the New York Yankees and Oakland Athletics over the first presidential debate between George W. Bush and Al Gore.
 NBC decided to give its local stations the option of carrying the debate or the baseball game.
 If an NBC affiliate decided to carry the debate, then the Pax TV affiliate in their local market could carry the game.
 NBC also placed a crawl at the bottom of the screen to inform viewers that they could see the debate on its sister channel MSNBC.

 On the other end, Fox said that it would carry baseball on the two nights when its schedule conflicted with the presidential or vice presidential debates.
 NBC spokeswoman Barbara Levin said "We have a contract with Major League Baseball.
 The commission was informed well in advance of their selecting the debate dates.
 If we didn't have the baseball conflict we would be televising it."
 Although there has not been confirmation, anecdotal reports indicated that many NBC affiliates in swing states (such as Michigan, Ohio and Pennsylvania) chose to air the debate over the baseball game.
-This is an option that CBS affiliates did not have in 1992, when that network refused to break away from Game 4 of the American League Championship Series (which had gone into extra innings) to the first Clinton–Bush–Perot debate.
+This is an option that CBS affiliates did not have in 1992, when CBS refused to break away from Game 4 of the American League Championship Series (which had gone into extra innings) to the first Clinton–Bush–Perot debate.
 Like NBC and Fox would do in 2000, CBS cited its contract with Major League Baseball.

 During NBC's coverage of the 2000 Division Series between the New York Yankees and Oakland Athletics, regular play-by-play announcer Bob Costas decided to take a breather after anchoring NBC's prime time coverage of the Summer Olympic Games from Sydney.
-In Costas' place was Atlanta Braves announcer Skip Caray, who teamed with Joe Morgan before Costas' return for the ALCS.
+In Costas' place was Atlanta Braves announcer Skip Caray, who teamed with Joe Morgan and Bob Wischusen before Costas' return for the ALCS.
 It wasn't just Costas but all of NBC's production crews who were down in Sydney.
 The Olympics ended just two or three days before the MLB playoffs started that year, so the TBS crew worked the Division Series games for NBC.